consensusnetworks/casimir/README.md

 ## About

-Casimir is an all-in-one platform that allows users to trade, stake and track their assets while holding their own keys.
-One of Casimir's primary objectives is to reward crypto users for directly participating-in and strengthening the networks they rely on – by helping them stake directly to the most reliable (big and small) validators on PoS networks.
+Casimir is a complete platform that allows users to monitor, move, and stake their assets while holding their own keys.
+With Casimir staking, users can easily and securely move funds in and out of decentralized staking pools that are operated by high-performing validators.

 ## Status